FOSS-Cloud/fc-broker-daemon/README.md

 broker-daemon
 ===========

-The FOSS-Cloud daemon is carrying all enternal jobs.
+The FOSS-Cloud daemon (fc-brokerd) is carrying all enternal jobs.